 Some attorneys have recognized that they charge too much.
 I have seen some personal injury attorneys lower there percentage to 25% on a car accident case.
 However, the majority of them would charge as much as they could get away with and not feel bad about it.

 If you can get a personal injury attorney fee to 33.3% that would be a normal fee.
 Anything more and you are paying for there advertising.
 If, by chance, your personal injury case needs to go to court, there fee will go up.
 Usually 5-7 more percent.

-This fee goes up because its a lot of work to go to court.
-They actually earn there money if they go to court, rather than just settle.
+This fee goes up because it’s a lot of work to go to court.
+They actually earn their money if they go to court, rather than just settle.